 Finding a social sport or recreational league can be a great way to tick the “cardio” box without enduring hours of boring work on the treadmill (or whatever your idea of boring cardio is).
 And these days, there are so many rec sports leagues to choose from.
 You can form your own team with a group of friends, increasing the enjoyment factor.
 And if your friends aren’t into it, these days most rec leagues can connect you with a team that needs players.
 Look for a local indoor sports centre or google recreational sport near me and see what options come up for you.

-One last thing to note: Some of the options listed might seem…. crazy.
+One last thing to note: Some of the options listed might seem…. unusual.
 But most clubs will offer a “Come And Try” day, or introductory sessions to give you a taste before you commit.
 Starting new things as an adult can be daunting, but there is actually a lot of support available.
-Give it a try and you might even have some fun – the workout is just a byproduct.
+You don’t have to be bored with cardio.
+Give something different a try and you might even have some fun – the workout is just a by-product.